 Read more: How to Create a Spending Plan

 There is this myth that if you have a budget, you don’t get to spend your money as you would like.
 Please, don’t fall for it.

-Once a month, set aside time to go back through your budget and make sure it still works.
+Once a month set aside time to go back through your budget and make sure it still works.
 Update the bills and your income as needed.
-Make sure you still account for every single penny.
+Make sure you always account for every single penny.
 If you are making more, now is the time to increase your debt payments or your savings account.

 Read More: How to Create a Budget That Works

 YOU FALL FOR SALES GIMMICKS